andrevidela/Research-report/Thesis/index.md

 ### Fibonacci

-Our first benchmark is the traditional fibonacci exercise.
+Our first benchmark is the traditional Fibonacci exercise.
 Three variants of this program will be used:

 - The base version with no optimisation
 - A modified version that incurs memory allocation